A Bit About Us

 continue to face us today.

-The Heather Club will be 40 years old in 2021 and now, more than ever, our services are needed, especially as we understand so much more about memory loss.
+The Heather Club was 40 years old in 2021 and now, more than ever, our services are needed, especially as we understand so much more about memory loss.
 We are continuously seeking new ways to stay connected with our Members and offer them, and their Carers the support they need.
 We are confident that our current Trustees and Volunteers are up to the challenge.

 How we began